developbio/ivf_clinic_data/README.md

 Exploring interaction effect between year, percentage banking, and percentage with tubal factor disorder across cities—uses weighted least squares, where weights ~ log_10(total number of cycles in that city).

 # About
-Downloads clinic-level and national [CDC data on assisted reproductive technology success rates](https://www.cdc.gov/art/artdata/index.html) going back to the 90s.
+Downloads clinic-level and national [CDC data on ART success rates](https://www.cdc.gov/art/artdata/index.html) going back to the 90s.
 After cleaning and harmonizing, aggregates data at the city level and plots some trends.

 # Data Issues
 As with most CDC data, these data are messy.
 The biggest year-to-year changes are in the age-bucketing and the way cycles are counted.
 Also, in 2011, the CDC drastically changed the way they code ART cycle diagnoses (e.g., tubal factor disorder, diminished ovarian reserve, etc.).
 Prior to 2011, they only allowed for one diagnosis; but in 2011 they began allowing clinicians to choose multiple diagnoses, which throws all the data off.
 So, one cannot naively compare these pre- and post-2011 rates.